WWE Staff Bios and Resumes

 Durango Office Manager and Vice President Peter Foster is a senior project engineer on design and construction of water and wastewater facilities, storm drainage facilities, water supply feasibility studies, water rights analysis and environmental permitting.
 He was appointed by Colorado’s governor to serve on the boards of the Cumbres & Toltec Scenic Railroad (past) and the Southern Ute Indian Tribe Environmental Control Commission (past).

-Kristine Thrush, WWE’s controller for the past eight years, is involved with every facet of WWE/WEI/WPI operations.
+Kristine Thrush, WWE’s controller for the past fourteen years, is involved with every facet of WWE/WEI/WPI operations.
 She oversees all accounting, budgeting, personnel and administrative issues.

 A professor emeritus of chemistry at the University of Denver, Bob Weiner is a senior scientist who works in the chemistry of pollution control, hazardous waste, water quality and chemical fingerprinting to identify contaminants and their sources.
 He is an expert on the fate and mobility of contaminants in surface water, groundwater and soils, sampling and analysis protocols and data validation for extensive sampling programs.
 Bob is frequently asked to testify on these issues to regulatory bodies.